 The unique context of working in this way with people employed in the informal waste management of the city is that the very process of cleaning, collecting and recycling operates outside of state interference or support, it happens in spite of a municipal drive for a “cleaner greener Mumbai’.
 In this instance the confrontation with state power is a political act that challenges the invisibility of waste work and the social status of those individuals who handle waste.
 The vital contribution made by informal waste recovery through the self-organised recycling sector remains undervalued and largely invisible, echoing the marginalized and disposable status of the extremely poor workers that sustain it (Gill, 2010).

-The palace in the form of a temporary monument and its procession is constructed entirely of plastic from the informal recycling centre, which has been collected across the city of Mumbai over a 6-week period.
+The construction of the Plastic Mahal and its movement around the city, between different sites, are at the centre of the project.
+The temporary monument is constructed entirely of plastic from the informal recycling centre, which has been collected across the city of Mumbai over a 6-week period.
 Large plastic items are assembled using rivets and plastic welding.
 The structure has an armature that holds the plastic walls and roof together.
 At night the structure is illuminated with LED lights so that it glows in multicolours.

-As a mobile structure pulled through the streets, the plastic monument borrows the form of a processional temple car, which in Hindu culture are known as juggernauts (from jagannath) signifying an unstoppable force or phenomenon, in this case consumer goods in the age of the Plastiocene.
+The mobile structure pulled through the streets, also borrows aspects of form from a processional temple car.
+In Hindu culture large wagons carrying the face of a Hindu god are known as juggernauts (from jagannath) signifying an unstoppable force or phenomenon, in this case consumerism itself.
 The project should be read as ‘secular ritual’ recombining traditional actions with personalised symbols, languages and everyday gestures that are able to create emotional connection and cultural significance for the participants.

 The project opens up time/space for playfulness and reflection revealing the creative processes that generate new cultural knowledge.
 The process of collaboration, co-authorship and co-production prioritises ‘Creativity as agency’ in which the foremost requirement is for participants to become more empowered to determine their own potential and futures (Jeffery, 2005).
 It asks what such a ritual can communicate to its participants, and to spectators – about the survival of Mumbai’s urban poor and as a way to deal with urban and ecological crises.

-This project is delivered in partnership with Acorn Foundation, recycling godowns of the 13th Compound and individual recyclers and supported by the artist residency programme at Compound 13 Lab located in the heart of Dharavi’s recycling industry. www.compound13.org The Lab is an emergent ‘maker space’ in an area of Mumbai that might be described as one of the largest informal aggregations of (re)maker and (re)manufacturing spaces on the planet.
+This project is delivered in partnership with Acorn Foundation and co-curator Graham Jeffery, with the recycling godowns of the 13th Compound and individual recyclers, supported by the artist residency programme at Compound 13 Lab located in the heart of Dharavi’s recycling industry: www.compound13.org The Lab is an emergent ‘maker space’ in an area of Mumbai that might be described as one of the largest informal aggregations of (re)maker and (re)manufacturing spaces on the planet.
 Compound 13 Lab offers young people access to current technologies in digital media, music, 3D design and printing, and is intended to be an experimental learning space where issues of work, waste and survival in the 21st Century can be explored.
-The project interacts with the lab by connected recycled plastic to 3D printing workshops.
-Plastic objects created by the lab’s young members using 3D printing, extrusion machines and 3D printing pens will be added to the façade of the temple.

 Through a series of curated residencies with artists, designers and engineers the activities of the Lab explore narratives that challenge received notions of disposable products and materials, reflecting on the reproduction of labour and the ‘biopolitics of disposability’ (Giroux, 2007).
 The negative perception and marginalisation of informal labour, in particular the social class of those handling waste materials and human sanitation themselves become waste, seen as disposable.